Who is the governing agency?

 (b) Participating owners, partners, and shareholders, who perform services regulated under the Act on behalf of the licensed company, shall comply with the continuing education requirements of this section applicable to the regulated service provided.
 Participating owners, partners, and shareholders, who do not otherwise perform services regulated under the Act, shall complete a total of eight (8) hours of continuing education, including seven (7) hours in the subject matter that relates to the type of regulated service provided by the licensee, and one (1) hour of ethics.
 For purposes of this section, participating refers to involvement in decisions governing the operation of the regulated company.
 Nonparticipating owners, partners, or shareholders; noncommissioned security officers, and all individuals not required to obtain a registration, endorsement, commission or license under the Act are specifically exempted from the continuing education requirements.

-(h) –Initial Certification: During the first twelve (12) months of initial registration, each person employed as an alarm system installer or alarm systems salesperson must complete Alarm Level I training, consisting of sixteen (16) hours of classroom instruction or equivalent online course as approved by the department, with two (2) hours covering the National Electrical Code (NEC) as it applies to low voltage.
+(h) –Initial Certification: During the first twelve (12) months of initial registration, each person employed as an alarm system installer must complete Alarm Level I training, consisting of sixteen (16) hours of classroom instruction or equivalent online course as approved by the department, with two (2) hours covering the National Electrical Code (NEC) as it applies to low voltage.

-Renewal Certification: Any person employed as an alarm systems installer or alarm systems salesperson must earned eight (8) hours of continuing education credits in an alarm related field, with one (1) hour covering the National Electrical Code (NEC) as it applies to low voltage, during each subsequent twenty-four (24) month period.
+Renewal Certification: Any person employed as an alarm systems installer must have earned eight (8) hours of continuing education credits in an alarm related field, with one (1) hour covering the National Electrical Code (NEC) as it applies to low voltage, during each subsequent twenty-four (24) month period.
 This requirement must be satisfied prior to the expiration date of registration in order to renew the registration.

 (k) – Alarm monitors shall complete four (4) hours of continuing education in subject matter that relates to the duties and responsibilities of an alarm monitor.